-Canada boasts around 1.3 million businesses with employees and nearly 2.9 million individuals who are self-employed.
-Regardless of whether you own a business, work as an independent contractor, or participate in the gig economy, securing the expertise of a tax accountant proves to be a prudent move.
+Canada is home to approximately 1.3 million employer businesses and nearly 2.9 million self-employed individuals.
+Whether you’re a business owner, an independent contractor, or involved in the gig economy, enlisting the services of a tax accountant is a wise decision.

 A tax accountant specializes in all tax matters as well as all accounting matters.
 They will help you to understand your tax obligations and comply with tax regulations.
 But to ensure that you get the most out of it, there are 10 questions to ask your tax accountant.